• Home

 Alissia J.R.
 Lingaur

 Writer.
-Teacher.
 Mother.
 Partner.
-Music-lover.
+ALS Fighter.
 Many other -ers in various orders.

-This site is a door, slightly ajar, through which I may reveal some of myself while the rest remains private, usually in the woods, untangling my basset hound's leash from a tree as my boxer-catahoula-lab-husky mix looks on, ever patient.
+This site is a door, slightly ajar, through which I may reveal some of myself while the rest remains private.
+Before I was diagnosed with ALS, you could find me in the woods, untangling my basset hound's leash from a tree as my boxer-catahoula-lab-husky mix looked on, ever patient.
+Since my diagnosis, I travel the trails through my windows and the world through my writing and my family and friends.
+Through them, there's hope yet.

 Books